-WordPress has become an important part of cloud architecture in recent years.
-While it makes a developer’s life more convenient and offers a variety of new possibilities its security risks are unique.
+In recent years, WordPress has become an essential part of cloud architecture.
+While it makes a developer’s life more convenient and offers a variety of new possibilities, its security risks are unique.
 WordPress website security and application security are inherently different in principle.
-Therefore it’s impossible to implement the known application security protocols in WordPress.
-However, there are specific measures that can be taken for WordPress sites themselves.
+Therefore, it’s impossible to implement the known application security protocols in WordPress.
+However, specific measures can be taken for WordPress sites themselves.

-This article will help understand the fundamental differentiating points between WordPress Security and app security and how to manage the risks of each.
+This article will help us understand the fundamental differences between WordPress security and app security and how to manage their risks.

 Application Security

-App security is the practice of creating, integrating, and evaluating security measures into programs to protect them from dangers like illegal access and alteration.
+App security creates, integrates, and evaluates security measures into programs to protect them from dangers like illegal access and alteration.

-Software, Hardware, and methods that discover and mitigate security flaws may be included in Appsec.
+Appsec may include software, Hardware, and methods that discover and mitigate security flaws.
 Hardware app security refers to routers that stop anyone from reading a user’s IP address over the Internet.
-However, app-level security controls, including app firewalls that rigorously limit what actions are authorized and banned, are often integrated into the program.
+However, app-level security controls are often integrated into the program, including app firewalls that rigorously limit what actions are authorized and banned.

 App Security Audits

-Even if programmers self-test the software, there’s a good risk they’ll overlook a critical mistake b Because of established prejudices and biases.
-Each day, developers lives and breathe the codes that they develop.
-As a result, they won’t be able to critically assess it over term.
+Even if programmers self-test the software, there’s a good risk they’ll overlook a critical mistake because of established prejudices and biases.
+Developers live and breathe the codes they develop daily, so they won’t be able to assess it critically over time.

-It’s because of this purpose that getting a second pair of eyes on the apps is critical.
-Software can be evaluated by people who have never seen it prior, who will not form any judgments as to why the software accomplishes what it does, and who will not be influenced by anybody or anything within the business.
+Because of this purpose, getting a second pair of eyes on the apps is critical.
+The software can be evaluated by people who have never seen it prior, who will not form any judgments as to why the software accomplishes what it does, and who will not be influenced by anybody or anything within the business.

-They’ll also be professionals with particular, specialized application security knowledge, so they’ll know what flaws to look for, both subtle and overt, as well as concealed threats.
-They’ll even be informed about existing security vulnerabilities and issues that aren’t widely known.
+They’ll also be professionals with specialized application security knowledge, so they’ll know what flaws to look for, both subtle and overt and concealed threats.
+They’ll even be informed about security vulnerabilities and issues that aren’t widely known.

 Encryption

-Even if an app has already been instrumented and also is protected by a firewall, encrypting is still necessary.
-It’s not only about employing HTTPS and HSTS when it comes to encryption.
-It’s encryption of everything one by one.
+Even if an app has already been instrumented and is protected by a firewall, encrypting is still necessary.
+Encryption is not only about employing HTTPS and HSTS.
+It’s about encrypting everything one by one.

 OWASP Top 10

-The OWASP Top 10 is a list of the most serious web Appsec flaws uncovered and confirmed by security professionals from all around the planet.
-These security flaws affect an application’s privacy, reliability, and accessibility, as well as its creators and clients.
+The OWASP Top 10 lists the most severe web Appsec flaws uncovered and confirmed by security professionals worldwide.
+These flaws affect an application’s privacy, reliability, and accessibility, as well as its creators and clients.
 Injection threats, security misconfiguration, authentication/session management, and critical data disclosure are all covered.

 By understanding them, how they function, and writing secure code, the apps we create have a far higher chance of avoiding being hacked.